Garrett H. Byrne: Political career

 From 1925 to 1929, Byrne represented the 12th Suffolk District in the Massachusetts House of Representatives.
 In 1928 he was an unsuccessful candidate for Suffolk County Registrar of Deeds.

 In 1933, Byrne joined the Suffolk County District Attorney's office, where he developed a close relationship with DA William J. Foley.
 He tried a number of murder cases and beginning in 1942 he exclusively handled grand jury work.
 A close friend of Governor Paul A. Dever, Byrne was mentioned as a candidate for a number of prominent positions, including Boston Police Commissioner.

-Foley died on December 1, 1952 and on December 17, Dever appointed Byrne to succeed him.
+Foley died on December 1, 1952, and on December 17, Dever appointed Byrne to succeed him.
 Byrne was chosen despite pressure to give the job to William J. Foley Jr., a fellow assistant district attorney and Boston City Councilor, or another well known political figure.
 Following his appointment, Byrne gave up his private law practice, making him the first district attorney in Massachusetts not to have any outside business or professional activities.
 Throughout his tenure as DA, Byrne opposed Boston's Combat Zone.
 Following the murder of Andrew Puopolo, Byrne received the support of Mayor Kevin White and the Boston Redevelopment Authority and began a crackdown on the vice district.
 Byrne also established the Suffolk County Investigation and Prosecution Project (SCIPP) to combat organized and white collar crime and the Major Violators Division to expedite to prosecution of violent crimes.
 SCIPP's work with the Federal Bureau of Investigation and Bureau of Alcohol, Tobacco, Firearms and Explosives led to convictions of organized crime leaders Raymond L. S. Patriarca, Enrico Tameleo, Peter Limone, and Ilario Zannino and political figures Paul J. Ellison and George Maitland.
 Byrne was also the lead prosecutor of the perpetrators of the Great Brink's Robbery, as the federal statute of limitations had expired and only state charges could be brought against the gang.
-In 1965, Byrne had the Muhammad Ali vs. Sonny Liston fight banned from Boston, calling it a "setup", "unlicensed", and a "common nuisance."
+In 1965, Byrne had the Muhammad Ali vs. Sonny Liston rematch banned from Boston, calling it a "setup", "unlicensed", and a "common nuisance."
 As a result, the fight was moved to Lewiston, Maine.
 In 1978, Byrne, then 80, was defeated in the Democratic primary by his former assistant district attorney, Newman A. Flanagan, who claimed that Byrne was too old to "fight the war against crime".
 During the campaign, the Boston Finance Commission announced that Byrne had "misrepresented" the qualifications of a company in order to grant two no-bid contracts to a former legal aide.

-Byrne died on September 21, 1989 in Milton, Massachusetts.
+Byrne died on September 21, 1989, in Milton, Massachusetts.